 This office administers arts and events programming and oversees student activities, involvement and leadership.
 Programs include the Artists Series, The Forum, the International Film Series and Summer Events, all funded through student segregated fees allocated by the Student Senate.
-Staff advise Greek life and the University Activities Commission of the Student Senate; provide accounting and contracting for the annual Viennese Ball; and administer the programs and services of the Student Organizations and Leadership Center.
+Staff advise Greek life and the University Activities Commission of the Student Senate, and administer the programs and services of the Student Organizations and Leadership Center.
 The office coordinates student leadership initiatives and recognition programs, volunteer services, and special events and student involvement opportunities throughout the year.

 As well as directing the programs, services and facilities of the University Centers, the administration manages the unit budget and accounting operation, and oversees contracted services including banking, bookstore, dining, textbook rental and vending.